hienbui9999/CasperCryptoHandlePackage/README.md

 ```Swift
 @import CasperCryptoHandlePackage;
 ```
-Now you can call Swift function of this package from ObjectiveC, such as this call to generate the (Private,Public) key pair
+Now you can call Swift function of this package from ObjectiveC, such as this call to generate the (Private,Public) key pair, written in ObjectiveC:

 ```Swift
 -(CryptoKeyPair *) generateKey {